-Diabetes is the world’s fastest-growing chronic condition, affecting more than 425 million adults worldwide*.
-By 2045, this number will rise to 629 million*.
-Millions of children have diabetes too.
+Diabetes is the world’s fastest-growing chronic condition, affecting more than 460 million adults worldwide.
+By 2045, this number is expected to rise to 700 million.

-With the diabetes treatments available today, and by closely monitoring the condition, diabetics can live healthily and minimize the risk of the complications caused by sustained high blood glucose levels.
-These complications – which include problems with the kidneys, eyes and nerves – can be serious, so diabetics and their caregivers need to ensure blood glucose is monitored properly, insulin is administered when needed, and healthy diet and lifestyle choices are followed.
+With the diabetes treatments available today, and by closely monitoring the condition, people with diabetes can stay healthy and minimize the risk of the complications caused by sustained high blood glucose levels.
+These complications – which may include problems with the kidneys, eyes and nerves – can be serious, so people with diabetes need to ensure blood glucose is monitored properly, insulin is administered when needed, and healthy diet and lifestyle choices are followed.

 Find out more about living with diabetes from people affected by the condition.